HarmonicLabs/plu-ts/README.md

 ## Get Started

-Documentation is currently being written feel free to contribute to the [`plu-ts-docs` repository](https://github.com/HarmonicLabs/plu-ts-docs)

-Or you can start playing with `plu-ts` by running the following command in your project root directory
+You can start playing with `plu-ts` by running the following command in your project root directory
 ```
 npm install @harmoniclabs/plu-ts
 ```